Penguin-Spy/skins-factored/readme.md

 This information is only for developers wanting to use this library!
 See the [mod portal](https://mods.factorio.com/mod/skins-factored) for information for players.

 Adding support for this mod is simple, and can be done without losing support for other character-selecting mods.
+You can add multiple skins in one mod if you wish, just follow the steps for each skin you want to add, making sure to use a unique skin id for each.

 ### `settings.lua`
 First, add the following line to your `settings.lua`: